The shifted proper orthogonal decomposition: A mode decomposition for multiple transport phenomena: One-dimensional model problems

 produces modes containing parts of the field which can be represented well in the respective velocity frame.
 A naive approximation of the original field would then be given by \beqn X \approx \tilde X = \sum_{k=1} ^{N_s} T^{c_k} \left( \tilde U^k \tilde \Sigma^k (\tilde V^k)^T \right). \eeqn If the matrices would contain only information of the associated velocity frame this approximation could be exact.
 In general a perfect decomposition is not to be expected and instead parts of the field are over-represented.

-The result of applying this procedure to the pressure pulse example is shown in Fig.\ \ref{fig_naive}, bottom. \MSR leads to an approximate identification of the respective velocity component, since this dominates the respective first mode, while the other velocity component gives a relatively small contribution.
+The result of applying this procedure to the pressure pulse example is shown in Fig.\ \ref{fig_naive}, bottom, where we applied \MSR with $r=1$ in each velocity frame. \MSR leads to an approximate identification of the respective velocity component, since this dominates the respective first mode, while the other velocity component gives a relatively small contribution.
 The reconstruction is done according to \eqref{eqn:naiveRecon} and the error is shown in Fig.\ \ref{fig_naive}, top right.

 While the main structures are reproduced well, the result is far from perfect.
 Especially, in the region where the left and the right going pulse overlap, a large error is produced.
 These strongly localized structures with respect to space and time are represented well in both velocity frames, since a point structure is nearly unchanged by a shift and can be described perfectly by a dyadic product.
 This ambiguity impedes the separation of the two transported quantities.
 Furthermore, the quality of the solution cannot be improved by adding modes, since this counteracts the separation.